 Memo of Understanding between the University and the WFAA

-This agreement, dated November 1, 2014, was executed shortly after the merger between the UWF and the WAA, and supersedes all pre-existing MOU’s between the University and either the UWF or the WAA;
+This agreement, dated November 1, 2014, was executed shortly after the merger between UWF and WAA, and supersedes all preexisting MOU’s between the university and either UWF or WAA.

 - The UWF shall NOT receive direct payments from the University for fundraising activities.
 The University may, however, pay for services provided to support University activities, provided such services are outlined under a preexisting separate written agreement.